Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 }
 ```

-Let's start with parsing the first parameter, `options`, which we expect to be provided as a plain JavaScript object with fields that match `annotate_snippets::FormatOptions`.
+Let's start with parsing the first parameter, `options`, which we'll expect to be provided as a plain JavaScript object with fields that match `annotate_snippets::FormatOptions`.
-The way we will achieve this is by creating own structs that match the structure of `FormatOptions` that implement the serde `Serialize` and `Deserialize` traits on them.
+The way we can achieve this is by creating own structs that match the structure of `FormatOptions` that implement the serde `Serialize` and `Deserialize` traits on them.
 `serde` is a library that lets you automatically perform conversions between Rust structs and serialized formats.

 > Note: We need to create our own structs because Rust [does not allow you to implement foreign traits on foreign types](https://rust-lang.github.io/chalk/book/clauses/coherence.html).